alex-petrenko/sample-factory/docs/06-architecture/message-passing.md

 ## Implementation details

-* There's not argument validation for signals and slots.
+* There's no argument validation for signals and slots.
 If you connect a slot to a signal with a different signature, it will fail at runtime.
 This can also be used to your advantage by allowing to propagate arbitrary data as payload with appropriate runtime checks.
 * Signals can be connected to slots only before the processes are spawned, i.e. only during system initialization.
 This is mostly done by the `Runner` in `connect_components()`.
-* * There's not argument validation for signals and slots.
-If you connect a slot to a signal with a different signature, it will fail at runtime.
-This can also be used to your advantage by allowing to propagate arbitrary data as payload with appropriate runtime checks.
 * It is currently impossible to connect a slot to a signal if emitter and receiver objects belong to event loops already running in different processes (although it should be possible to implement this feature).
 Connect signals to slots during system initialization.